comp-lin-alg/comp-lin-alg-course/doc/source/exercises.rst

 .. hint::

-   If you get stuck with your venv, try reading `this
+   If you get stuck with your venv, try reading the `FONS help on venvs
    <https://imperial-fons-computing.github.io/python.html#python-virtual-environments>`_.

 Activating your venv